Mortgage

 • Whether certain features (such as walls or roads) are shared with neighbors, since their use or maintenance could affect the property being sold

-Termite treatment or damage.
-Left unchecked, termites can seriously damage a home’s structure — and standard homeowners insurance policies typically won’t cover this.
+• Termite treatment or damage.
+Left unchecked, termites can seriously damage a home’s structure — and standard homeowners insurance policies typically won’t cover damage done by insects.

 Here are some examples of home issues a seller might not be aware of that an inspector could find:

-If you think the seller lied on the real estate disclosure statement, you have several options.
-First, start by asking your agent to talk to the seller’s agent.
-If they can’t fix the issue between you and the seller, you should speak with a real estate attorney.
+If you think the seller hid information or lied on their seller’s disclosure, you have several options.
+First, start by asking your real estate agent to talk to the seller’s agent.
+If they can’t negotiate a solution, you can enter mediation with the seller or you can meet with a real estate attorney to explore a lawsuit.
+In some states, the law requires you to try mediation (or another method of dispute resolution) first, before going to court.

-Although this typically runs from $300 to $500 an hour, mediation is usually a benefit.
-Going to court could cost “tens of thousands of dollars,” with no guarantee of success.
+Although mediation typically takes three to eight hours, and can cost hundreds of dollars an hour, it’s often your best option.
+Going to court could take years and cost tens of thousands of dollars, with no guarantee of success.

-If mediation doesn’t work for a residential property disclosure statement dispute, then a lawsuit might be the next step.
+If mediation doesn’t work for a real estate disclosure dispute, then a lawsuit might be the next step.
 Should the seller lose the case, the court has several ways of making things right for the buyer:

 • Rescinding the sale.
-It’s possible the court might cancel the sale if the seller violated the statute requiring disclosure.
-However, this would need to “be proven by expert testimony,” Bramnick says.
+It’s possible the court might cancel the sale if the seller misrepresented the home or otherwise violated the statute requiring disclosure.

 Today's Mortgage Rates